-- (a) This procedure is only applicable during events at the application of the Tower/TRACON CIC. - (b) Local must display ADW cutoff points - (c) When using the ADW, aircraft must enter the ADW from the outer end only established on centerline.
-The ADW procedure must not be used when any aircraft enters the side of the ADW. - (d) Aircraft must be at a ground speed of 170 or less prior to entering the ADW. - (e) Visual observation of 2 miles or greater must be applied to arrivals on 18C/18R and 23. - (f) Weather minimums must be no less than 1000-foot ceiling and 3 miles visibility. - (g) No intersection departure from Runway 18C. - (h) The statement "Converging Runway Operations in Effect" must be included in the ATIS.
+- (a) All Local controllers must display the ADW map. - (b) When using the ADW, aircraft must enter the ADW from the outer end only established on centerline.
+The ADW procedure must not be used when any aircraft enters the side of the ADW. - (c) Aircraft must be at a ground speed of 170 or less prior to entering the ADW. - (d) Visual observation of 2 miles or greater must be applied to arrivals on 18C/18R and 23. - (e) Weather minimums must be no less than 1000-foot ceiling and 3 miles visibility. - (f) No intersection departure from Runway 18C. - (g) The statement "Converging Runway Operations in Effect" must be included in the ATIS.